BESTenergytrade/simply/doc/source/scenarios.rst

 The file `network_config.json` represents a template for the construction of a market community network in a common Graph output format with nodes and links.

 Under **"nodes"** the names of the individual nodes are listed (e.g. N01, N02).
-The market maker as a special market participant does not have to be represented.
+The Market Maker as a special market participant does not have to be represented in the network.

 Under **"links"** the network charge is defined for each combination of two nodes.
 Nodes between which there is a network charge of 0 represent a common cluster (see :ref:`best_matching`).
 The general structure is shown below: